 Overall, like other Zoe Talent Solutions’ courses, this too follows the Do–Review–Learn–Apply Model.

-Organisations whose employees attend this Freedom of Information training course will benefit in the following ways:
+Organisations whose employees attend this Freedom of Information and Privacy Protection Certification course will benefit in the following ways:

 - Successful implementation of freedom of information